panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 message;      // message is "defined"
 ```

-### 1.2 Not defined variable

-A variable is considered *not defined* when there is no name binding available in the current scope.
+A variable is *not defined* when there is no name binding available in the current scope.

-Examples of *not defined* variables:
+Examples of *not defined variables*:

 ```javascript
 pi;     // Throws ReferenceError: pi is "not defined"